 - Military & NVG operations

 PAPI lights work equally well in permanent or temporary locations.
 Permanent mounting is easy with standard frangible mounting.
 Temporary deployment is fast with retractable legs and a lightweight, compact form factor.

-Flash’s PAPI system and the abbreviated PAPI (APAPI) use patented, LED-based optics to achieve the lowest power consumption, highest intensity and sharpest white/red transition.
-They exceed ICAO, FAA and STANAG requirements to provide a clear approach path to the aviator.
+Flash’s PAPI light system and the abbreviated PAPI (APAPI) use patented, LED-based optics to achieve the lowest power consumption, highest intensity and sharpest white/red transition.
+Aviation PAPIs exceed ICAO, FAA and STANAG requirements to provide a clear approach path to the aviator.

 Power Supply Versatility

 The low power consumption of the PAPI light system makes it mate well with several available power supplies:

 - Solar kit

 Optional wireless control provides remote operation of the PAPI unit using either 900 MHz or 2.4 GHz communication.
 There is also 3 and 5-step wired control and local control available.